KennethWussmann/lamDB/README.md

   <h1><code>lamDB</code></h1>

   <p>
-    <strong>Pay as you go true serverless relational database using SQLite on Lambda</strong>
+    <strong>Pay as you go true serverless relational database using SQLite on AWS Lambda</strong>
   </p>
 </div>

 ## Features

+- **SQLite**: Use the power of SQLite on AWS Lambda
 - **Auto-scaling:** Running on AWS Lambda and scaling like you're used to
 - **Cluster:** Single-writer, multi-reader cluster by default
 - **Simple backups:** S3 versioned buckets for perfect backup and restore procedures